carpentries/instructor-training/_episodes/05-summarize.md

 exercises: 10
 questions:
 - "What have we learned?"
+objectives:
+- "Explain pros and cons of minute cards as a feedback mechanism."
+- "Summarize morning's lessons."
+keypoints:
+- "Have learners write minute cards as exit tickets to get actionable feedback."
 ---

 We frequently use sticky notes as *minute cards*: before each break,